-The Ethos team works alongside Mr Westwood, Reverend Sid and other practitioners.
+The Ethos team works alongside Mr Westwood, Reverend Nigel and other practitioners.
 They support other pupils in the school during Collective Worship and are the pupil voice for Christian distinctiveness in the school.
 They run the Christian Library, assist in assemblies and attend Federation Ethos Days.

 They are deemed ambassadors for Christian distinctiveness in the school and they meet regularly to discuss ways forward for the school.
 Together, they create prayers, poems and displays which reflect the Christian values of the school.

 The Values and Ethos of the School are:

 Friendship and Trust